-Charlotte Crawl Space Encapsulation Services
+Crawl Space Encapsulation Charlotte Services

 Problems Caused by Moisture and Humidity

 So, what should you do?
-According to the Environment Protection Agency (EPA), if there’s a mold problem in the home, “act quickly.
+According to the Environment Protection Agency (EPA), if there’s a mold problem in the home, “Act quickly.
 Mold damages what it grows on.
 The longer it grows, the more damage it can cause.”

-Note: the bolding on “act quickly” is from the EPA.
+Note the bolding on “act quickly” is from the EPA.
 Once a microscopic mold spore falls on a damp spot, it begins to grow and has the “potential to cause health problems” by creating allergens.
 This makes mold especially problematic for people with allergies and/or asthma, although it’s not healthy for anyone.

-Plus, this type of environment attracts termites and other pests, which can cause problems with the structural integrity of the home.
+This type of environment attracts termites and other pests, which can cause problems with the structural integrity of the home.
 If you suspect that you have a termite infestation, know that homeowner’s insurance policies do not cover termite damage—meaning, it’s the homeowner’s responsibility to manage this pest activity.

 Charlotte Crawl Space Inspection